Exploiting the Semantic Knowledge of Pre-trained Text-Encoders for Continual Learning: Introduction

 \section{Introduction}

 \fi

-\IEEEPARstart{A} large variety of algorithms were proposed to mitigate forgetting in continual learning, employing approaches such as rehearsal-based methods~\cite{castro2018end,hou2019learning,rebuffi2017icarl,zhao2020maintaining}, regularization-based techniques~\cite{kirkpatrick2017overcoming, li2017learning,zhao2023rethinking}, and architecture-based solutions~\cite{douillard2020podnet, douillard2022dytox, serra2018overcoming, yan2021dynamically,madaan2023heterogeneous}.
+\IEEEPARstart{C}ontinual learning (CL) aims to enable models to learn sequentially from a stream of tasks without catastrophically forgetting previously acquired knowledge.
+A large variety of algorithms were proposed to mitigate forgetting, employing approaches such as rehearsal~\cite{castro2018end,hou2019learning,rebuffi2017icarl,zhao2020maintaining}, regularization~\cite{kirkpatrick2017overcoming, li2017learning,zhao2023rethinking}, and architectural modifications~\cite{douillard2020podnet, douillard2022dytox, serra2018overcoming, yan2021dynamically,madaan2023heterogeneous}.
 The emergence of Vision Transformers (ViTs)~\cite{dosovitskiy2020image} has substantially enhanced the representation capabilities of pre-trained vision encoders for downstream tasks.
 A number of recent studies, including L2P~\cite{wang2022learning} and DualPrompt~\cite{wang2022dualprompt}, have leveraged the potential of pre-trained vision encoders in the context of continual learning, employing a prompt-based learning strategy.
 However, these works have exposed a notable limitation: performance degradation occurs when the pre-trained dataset exhibits a substantial semantic gap compared to the downstream data~\cite{tang2023prompt, zhang2023slca}.